 These truck bed extenders will give you a little more room to haul your things

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 PUBLISHED ON November 21, 2019

-Trucks are incredibly versatile vehicles, and that’s in no small part due to their beds.
-They give you plenty of room to haul just about anything—but sometimes you still need a little more space than your pickup can provide.
+Trucks are incredibly versatile heavy-duty vehicles, and that’s in no small part due to their beds.
+They give you plenty of room to haul just about anything—but sometimes you still need a little more space or load capacity than your pickup can provide.
 These extenders add a few feet to the bed, so they’re lifesavers when you have to haul long, unwieldy items like kayaks or lumber.
-The guide below reviews three of the best truck bed extenders for hauling things around.
+The buying guide below reviews three of the best truck bed extenders for hauling things around.

-Made to be compatible with two-inch hitch receivers, this unit can be used with more than just pickups.
-The side arms fold down when not in use and can double as a work area if necessary.ConsCons
+- Made to be compatible with 2-inch hitch receivers, this unit can be used with more than just pickups

 Why Trust Us